School of Art, Design and Architecture

 Study location Plymouth

 Build your knowledge and skills in the physical care, repair, conservation, restoration and refurbishment of buildings.
-The combination of lectures, site visits, tutorials and an optional year-long paid industry placement will prepare you for a range of routes in the construction and surveying sector, including building surveying, property management, project management, or building regulation.
+The combination of lectures, site visits, tutorials and an optional year-long paid industry placement will prepare you for a range of routes in the construction and surveying sector, including building surveying, property management, project management, and building regulation.

 Key features